 Making headway: In 2002, a population of critically endangered Muriqui, also known as woolly spider monkeys, was found in the Luna Forest.
 With less than 900 Muriqui in the world, the reserve works closely with biologists and researchers to study and protect the Ibitipoca troop.

-Stay: The centrepiece of the reserve is Fazenda do Engenho, an 18th century-farmhouse with 21st-century amenities-the best bet for those who want to be nearer the spa and restaurant.
+Stay: The centrepiece of the reserve is Fazenda do Engenho, an 18th century-farmhouse with 21st-century amenities – the best bet for those who want to be nearer the spa and restaurant.
+The house has a library and a shady gallery with hammocks for snoozing.
+Hallways and public spaces are adorned with antique local and modern Brazilian pieces, including old maps and watercolours of indigenous flora.
+Its 12 en-suite rooms are large, bright and airy with roll top baths and views across the reserve.
 Alternatively, Carlinhos boasts the three best suites on the reserve; only 100 meters from the main house, it is perfect for small groups and families.

 Reduce your carbon footprint: Those looking to get closer to nature should head to Viradouro-a charming farmhouse with the comforts of the main hotel.
 Powered solely by alternative energy, Viradouro uses solar thermal and the wood burning stove to heat water.
 Walking distance from natural pools, you’ll look forward to an early morning dip before breakfast.